JoshOrndorff/recipes/text/3-entrees/off-chain-workers.md

 }
 ```

-By default, unsigned transactions are rejected by Substrate runtime unless they are explicitly allowed.
-So in the second step, we write the logic to allow unsigned transactions for certain particular dispatched functions as follows:
+By default, unsigned transactions are rejected by the Substrate runtime unless they are explicitly allowed.
+So in the second step, we need to write the logic to allow unsigned transactions for certain particular dispatched functions as follows:

 src: [`pallets/offchain-demo/src/lib.rs`](https://github.com/substrate-developer-hub/recipes/tree/master/pallets/offchain-demo/src/lib.rs)